ramit21/Redis/README.md

 ```

 ## Prerequisite - Redis setup on AWS
-To run against AWS ElasticCache, you need to first create the AWS ElasticCache.
+To run against AWS ElasticCache, you need to first create the AWS ElasticCache,
-Set the ElasticCache password in AWS SecretManager.
+and set the ElasticCache password in AWS SecretManager.

 When creating elastic cache cluster, take t3.micro instance, disable multi az,
 no. of nodes = 1, failover = no etc. to keep cost low for poc.
 Select SSL enabled.
 Access control = select AUTH default user, and set the AUTH token.
 Do select security group that allows access to machine on which this code is being run on.
+Give cluster name = app-cache-cluster (as present in application.properties)

+Next got to AWS secret manager, and create a secret with name /secret/application-cache,
+and secret of type key-value pair, with key = redis_password,
+and value = the auth token entered when creating the cluster.

-Refer AWSConfig section below for more details on how to connect with ElastiCache from code.
+AWSConfig section below speaks about how code will retrieve the secret and then connect to ElastiCache.

 ## About this project
 Redis cache can be used in cache aside pattern using @Cacheable.